-To create a new flow, click the Flows tab.
+To create a new flow, click on 'Flows' in the Automation tab.
 Then, click the + New Flow button.
 After you give your flow a name and click Create Flow, you will be taken into the Flow Builder.

-The first step is to choose your flow trigger - event in your Shopify store that will trigger this flow.
+The first step is to choose the trigger for your flow - an event in your Shopify store that will trigger this flow.

 ⚙️Placed Order — goes off when a customer completes the checkout process and creates an order in your store;

 ⚙️Fulfilled Order — goes off when an order's status changes to 'fulfilled';